-Drug Medical Necessity

-Oral Drugs

-Pemazyre (pemigatinib) oral Pemazyre (pemigatinib) may be considered medically necessary for the treatment of: Adults with previously treated, unresectable locally advanced or metastatic cholangiocarcinoma with a fibroblast growth factor receptor 2 (FGFR2) fusion or other rearrangement as detected by an FDA-approved test AND The dose is limited to 13.5 mg once daily for 14 consecutive days followed by 7 days off therapy in 21-day cycles Pemazyre (pemigatinib) may be considered medically necessary for the treatment of: Adults with relapsed or refractory myeloid/lymphoid neoplasms (MLNs) with fibroblast growth factor receptor 1 (FGFR1)

-rearrangement AND

-The dose is limited to 13.5 mg once daily

-Rydapt (midostaurin) oral Rydapt (midostaurin) may be considered medically necessary for the treatment of adult individuals with: Newly diagnosed acute myeloid leukemia (AML) that is FLT3 mutation-positive as detected by an FDA-approved test, in combination with standard cytarabine and daunorubicin induction and cytarabine consolidation Documentation of genetic testing is required for coverage consideration Aggressive systemic mastocytosis (ASM), systemic mastocytosis with associated hematological neoplasm (SM-AHN), or mast cell leukemia (MCL) Note: Rydapt is not indicated as a single-agent induction therapy for the treatment of individuals with AML

-Generic temozolamide oral Generic temozolamide may be considered medically necessary for the treatment of adult individuals with:

-Drug Medical Necessity Oral Drugs Newly diagnosed glioblastoma concomitantly with radiotherapy, and then as maintenance treatment Refractory anaplastic astrocytoma, where individual has experienced disease progression on a drug regimen containing nitrosourea and procarbazine Tazverik (tazemetostat) Tazverik (tazemetostat) may be considered medically oral necessary for the treatment of: Adult and pediatric individuals aged 16 years and older with metastatic or locally advanced epithelioid sarcoma not eligible for complete resection AND Have previously tried and failed chemotherapy or radiation treatment OR Adult individuals with relapsed or refractory follicular lymphoma whose tumors are positive for an EZH2 (enhancer of zeste homolog 2 protein) mutation as detected by an FDA- approved test and who have received at least 2 prior systemic therapies.
-OR Adult individuals with relapsed or refractory follicular lymphoma who have no satisfactory alternative treatment options.
-AND The quantity prescribed is limited to 240 tablets per 30 days (4 x 200 mg taken orally twice daily) Temodar (temozolomide) oral Temodar (temozolamide) may be considered medically necessary for the treatment of adult individuals when all of the following are met: • The individual is aged 18 years or older AND
+Drug Medical Necessity Oral Drugs Dose is limited to 30 mg twice weekly AND Quantity is limited to two capsules twice weekly Rydapt (midostaurin) oral Rydapt (midostaurin) may be considered medically necessary for the treatment of adult individuals with: Newly diagnosed acute myeloid leukemia (AML) that is FLT3 mutation-positive as detected by an FDA-approved test, in combination with standard cytarabine and daunorubicin induction and cytarabine consolidation Documentation of genetic testing is required for coverage consideration Aggressive systemic mastocytosis (ASM), systemic mastocytosis with associated hematological neoplasm (SM-AHN), or mast cell leukemia (MCL) Note: Rydapt is not indicated as a single-agent induction therapy for the treatment of individuals with AML Tazverik (tazemetostat) Tazverik (tazemetostat) may be considered medically oral necessary for the treatment of: Adult and pediatric individuals aged 16 years and older with metastatic or locally advanced epithelioid sarcoma not eligible for complete resection AND Have previously tried and failed chemotherapy or radiation treatment Adult individuals with relapsed or refractory follicular lymphoma whose tumors are positive for an EZH2 (enhancer of zeste homolog 2 protein) mutation as detected by an FDA-approved test and who have received at least 2 prior systemic therapies.
+OR

-Drug Medical Necessity Oral Drugs Is newly diagnosed with glioblastoma and Temodar (temozolomide) will be used concomitantly with radiotherapy, and then as maintenance treatment OR Is newly diagnosed with anaplastic astrocytoma Is diagnosed with refractory anaplastic astrocytoma, where individual has experienced disease progression on a drug regimen containing nitrosourea and procarbazine AND The individual has tried and failed generic temozolomide Generic temozolomide oral Generic temozolomide may be considered medically necessary for the treatment of adult individuals when all of the following are met: • The individual is aged 18 years or older AND • Is newly diagnosed with glioblastoma and Temodar (temozolomide) will be used concomitantly with radiotherapy, and then as maintenance treatment OR • The individual is newly diagnosed with anaplastic astrocytoma OR • The individual is diagnosed with refractory anaplastic astrocytoma, where individual has experienced disease progression on a drug regimen containing nitrosourea and procarbazine Thalomid (thalidomide) Thalomid (thalidomide) may be considered medically oral necessary for the treatment of individuals with: Newly diagnosed multiple myeloma when used in combination with dexamethasone Cutaneous manifestations of moderate to severe erythema nodosum leprosum (ENL)
+Drug Medical Necessity Oral Drugs Adult individuals with relapsed or refractory follicular lymphoma who have no satisfactory alternative treatment options.
+AND Quantity prescribed is limited to 240 tablets per 30 days (4 x Tomodar (tomozolomida) 200 mg taken orally twice daily) Tomoday (temporalamida) may be considered medically Temodar (temozolomide) oral Temodar (temozolamide) may be considered medically necessary for the treatment of adult individuals when all of the following are met: The individual is aged 18 years or older AND Is newly diagnosed with glioblastoma and Temodar (temozolomide) will be used concomitantly with radiotherapy, and then as maintenance treatment OR Is newly diagnosed with anaplastic astrocytoma OR Is diagnosed with refractory anaplastic astrocytoma, where individual has experienced disease progression on a drug regimen containing nitrosourea and procarbazine AND Has tried and failed generic temozolomide Note: See the Temodar (temozolomide) IV section for the intravenous Temodar medical necessity criteria Generic temozolomide oral Generic temozolomide may be considered medically necessary for the treatment of adult individuals when all of the following are met: • The individual is aged 18 years or older AND

-Drug Medical Necessity Oral Drugs Vistogard (uridine triacetate) oral Vistogard (uridine triacetate) may be considered medically necessary for the emergency treatment of adult and pediatric individuals: Fluorouracil or capecitabine overdose regardless of the presence of symptoms OR Early-onset, severe or life-threatening toxicity affecting cardiac or central nervous system OR early-onset, unusually severe adverse reactions (e.g., gastrointestinal toxicity or neutropenia) within 96 hours (4 days) following the end of fluorouracil or capecitabine administration Vitrakvi (larotrectinib) oral Vitrakvi (larotrectinib) may be considered medically necessary for the treatment of adult and pediatric individuals with solid tumors that: Have a neurotrophic receptor tyrosine kinase (NTRK) gene fusion without a known acquired resistance mutation AND Are metastatic or where surgical resection is likely to result in severe morbidity AND Have no satisfactory alternative treatments or that have progressed following treatment
+Drug Medical Necessity Oral Drugs Is newly diagnosed with glioblastoma and generic temozolomide will be used concomitantly with radiotherapy, and then as maintenance treatment OR Is newly diagnosed with anaplastic astrocytoma OR Is diagnosed with refractory anaplastic astrocytoma, where individual has experienced disease progression on a drug regimen containing nitrosourea and procarbazine Thalomid (thalidomide) Thalomid (thalidomide) may be considered medically oral necessary for the treatment of individuals with: Newly diagnosed multiple myeloma when used in combination with dexamethasone OR Cutaneous manifestations of moderate to severe erythema nodosum leprosum (ENL) Vistogard (uridine Vistogard (uridine triacetate) may be considered medically triacetate) oral necessary for the emergency treatment of adult and pediatric individuals: Fluorouracil or capecitabine overdose regardless of the presence of symptoms Early-onset, severe or life-threatening toxicity affecting cardiac or central nervous system OR early-onset, unusually severe adverse reactions (e.g., gastrointestinal toxicity or neutropenia) within 96 hours (4 days) following the end of fluorouracil or capecitabine administration Vitrakvi (larotrectinib) oral Vitrakvi (larotrectinib) may be considered medically necessary for the treatment of adult and pediatric individuals with solid tumors that: Have a neurotrophic receptor tyrosine kinase (NTRK) gene fusion without a known acquired resistance mutation AND